 Bespoke joinery was designed throughout the house.
 A library wall to the dining area extends through to the kitchen and includes a giant concealed door.
 The kitchen itself has single large island unit centred on the window bay where a seating area enjoys views of the garden.
 Perhaps the most significant joinery piece is the shaped plywood roof structure to the roof extension study.
 This finely detailed and crafted structure folds upwards to create additional volume and is a bold, dynamic addition to the Edwardian home.

 Conibere Phillips provided a full architectural service from initial design ideas to completion, including garden hard landscaping design.
-The project was completed in January 2019.
+The project was completed in January 2019 and was shortlisted in the 2020 New London Architecture Don't Move, Improve awards.